 These charges, whether true or false, could remove him from office.
 After

 hearing their threats, Pilate caved in and moved at once to

 Verse 13: "So when Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called The Stone Pavement, and in Aramaic Gabbatha."
 (GAB-uh-thuh)

-The "Stone Pavement" was a stone platform in the courtyard of the Praetorium.
-It appears to have been made of stones ingeniously joined in a manner to form a throne-like platform with steps and ornaments for the purpose of adding dignity to the decisions announced therefrom.
+The "Stone Pavement," was a platform in the courtyard of the Praetorium, made of stones.
+It was ingeniously joined in a manner to form a throne-like platform, with steps and ornaments to add dignity to the decisions.

 Verses 15: "They cried out, "Away with him, away with him, crucify him!"
 Pilate said to them, "Shall I crucify your King?"
 The chief priests answered, "We have no king but Caesar."